Africk-Hunter/Archivist/README.md

 ### 2. The Application

 The actual web application for Archivist is built in Vue and connected to the backend using Flask.
+The frontend is hosted on Netlifty and the backend is hosted on AWS Elastic Beanstalk.

 ## Technologies Used